How to automate switching rackspace variations and song parts using the MIDI File Player

 In the Wiring view of this rackspace, the Local GP Port is connected to the bundled KeysOfThe70s plugin:

-If you click on the Play button in the Global rackspace, you can see how variations change automatically as the MIDI file is being played.
+If you click on the Play button in the Global rackspace, you can see how variations change automatically as the MIDI file plays.
 Also note how the Output volume widget moves.

 Another button, “Block PC” blocks sending out the program changes in the MIDI File Player, so clicking this button won’t change variations or song parts.

-Note: Some plugins like KeysOfThe70 can react to received program change messages, so make sure that the option “Pass unused PC messages” in the Global MIDI options is turned off, otherwise any program change message that is not assigned to rackspace variations or song parts will be sent to the KeysOf70s plugin (click here to learn more).
+Some plugins like KeysOfThe70 can react to program change messages.
+In this case, make sure to turn off the option “Pass unused PC messages” in the Global MIDI options.
+Otherwise, any program change message that is not assigned to rackspace variations or song parts will be sent to the KeysOf70s plugin.
+Click here to learn more.

 Finally, you can use CC messages and the System Actions plugin to change rackspace variations or song parts; refer to this blog for detailed instructions.